statnmap/SDMSelect/README.md

 |Distribution of probability of presence with SDMSelect library on Rstat|

 # How to cite
 Please give credit where credit is due and cite R and R packages when you use them for data analysis.
-To cite `SDMSelect` properly, call the R built-in command `citation("SDMSelect")`.
+To cite `SDMSelect` properly, call the R built-in command `citation("SDMSelect")`:

+> Sébastien Rochette.
+(2017, September 18).
+SDMSelect: A R-package for cross-validation model selection and species distribution mapping.
+Zenodo. http://doi.org/10.5281/zenodo.894344

 # Download and Install